Comparison

 $349 one-time.
 Free US shipping.
 Ships within 2 weeks.
 30-day returns.

-Note on accuracy: KeepYourHomeIP pricing reflects their public pricing page at time of writing (May 2026).
+Note on accuracy: KeepYourHomeIP pricing and product lineup reflect their public pricing page at time of writing (July 2026).
 EUR→USD conversion uses a rough ~1.08 rate.
+Hardware identification (Maui MA-B256 = GL.iNet Slate Plus / GL-A1300) is confirmed via FCC filing 2BCSZ-MA-B256.
 Subscriptions and pricing change; we'll update this page as we notice.

 Have a correction or want to flag something we got wrong?
 Email hello@packetmole.com.